How to prepare loose tea the easy way

 Things you need for making loose tea

 A stainless steel strainer is by far highly recommended as it doesn’t stain much compared to other mesh strainers.
 Other strainers which you could also use are the steel, plastic and the porcelain ones.
 A net is another must-have, a net made of cotton or bamboo will do the trick.
 Paper filters for making tea bags is another necessity.
-Select the kind which are made with abaca pulp, a fibre with enough strength and made from a stalk of a banana tree.
 Some of the paper filters come with a stick which is laid over the cup which is ideal for smaller cups.
 Another way of fixing the paper filter is a clip which holds the filter together.

 To get the correct temperature for different types of tea you will need a tea water thermometer.
 Again follow this short guide: